nativefier/nativefier/README.md

 ## How It Works

 A template app with the appropriate event listeners and callbacks set up is included in the `./app` folder.
 When the `nativefier` command is executed, this folder is copied to a temporary directory with the appropriate parameters in a configuration file, and is packaged into an app with [Electron Packager](https://github.com/maxogden/electron-packager).

+Automatic retrieval of icons is possible thanks to [besticon](https://github.com/mat/besticon).

 ## Development